-The data form an unbalanced panel with the new entry and exit of firms during the observation period.
-All of the effective data values concerning these newly entering and exiting firms are used for the computation of industry-level aggregated values including the FDI spillover variables discussed later.
+the FDI spillover variables discussed later.
 The observations used for our estimation of empirical models are limited to those concerning foreign JV firms and fully domestically owned firms available in the data for two or more consecutive terms in the observation period with an average number of employees of five or more.
-This aims to exclude so-called "one-man companies" and micro firms from the panel data estimation of the export decision model for domestic firms.
+This aims to exclude socalled "one-man companies" and micro firms from the panel data estimation of the export decision model for domestic firms.